Pre-signing token risk checks from Windsurf

 1. Register Hive in ~/.codeium/windsurf/mcp_config.json

-Open Windsurf Settings → Cascade → MCP, or directly edit the config file.
-Paste the Hive snippet.
-Restart Cascade.
+Open Windsurf Settings -> Cascade -> MCP, or directly edit the config file.
+Use the remote serverUrl config from the Windsurf install guide so Cascade connects to Hive without a local Node wrapper.

 {